 Once you identify which executive functioning areas you want to work on, you can find ways to improve them through research and professional guidance.
 You can also identify environmental changes that might help.

-Get Neurodiversity-Affirming Support for Your ADHD
+Get Neurodivergent-Affirming Support for Your ADHD

 [i] Silverstein, et al, 2020